Closing Costs For Sellers To Keep In Mind

 Of course, the amount you’ll pay will depend on several factors, including how you negotiate with your agent and buyer, the location of the home you’re selling and if you have any final responsibilities to finish as the homeowner.

-To help get a more accurate estimate of what you can expect to pay, we’ve broken down each fee that may be included in your overall closing costs.
+To help you calculate the estimated closing costs for the seller, we’ve broken down each fee that may be included in your overall closing costs.

 Real Estate Agent Commissions